 Our child psychiatrist, James Harle, MD, is board-certified in both General Psychiatry and Child and Adolescent Psychiatry by the American Board of Psychiatry and Neurology.

 Child psychologist Sara White, PhD, specializes in cognitive behavioral therapy (CBT) of anxiety (including OCD) in typically developing children, as well as children with neurodevelopmental disorders.

 Our therapists are experienced in treating a range of childhood mental health issues, such as depression, grief, and anxiety.
 In addition to general psychotherapy, each has a particular area of specialization.

 Psychiatry & Psychotherapy Services generally are reimbursed by insurance.

 PLEASE SCROLL DOWN for Psychiatry & Psychotherapy Services FAQs

 Sendan Psychiatry and Psychotherapy FAQs:

-If you have Regence, Group Health, Premera or Uniform, and you see Dr. Harle, Dr. White, Dr. Czopp, Katharine Botelle Wolhart, or Kacey Alleman, then we will bill your insurance directly.
+If you have Regence, Kaiser, or Premera, then we will bill your insurance directly.

 If you have any other insurance, then you are responsible for full payment at the time of service.
 We will give you a walkout statement that you can submit to your insurance company so they can reimburse you directly.